89+ CAMPING FOOD RECIPES TO TRY

 You're in the right place!
 In this guide we will be covering the following:

-When it comes to outdoors cooking, the best camping food ideas are easy to transport, prepare, and clean-up.
+When it comes to campfire cooking, the best camping food ideas are easy to transport, prepare, and clean-up.
 The idea of scrubbing a pan free of clinging meat-and-potato particles is horrifying in the kitchen, let alone at the campsite.
 Do yourself a favor and keep the preparation and clean up to a minimum while you are out in nature.

 Dwight Eisenhower has a quote I’ve always loved, “Plans are nothing; planning is everything.”
 It applies especially to camping food ideas.

 Proper planning allows for the best experience when eating while camping.
 Planning involves coordinating who carries what, the recipes you’ll be using, and who has what duty around the fire.
 Or it can be as comprehensive as preparing your food ahead of time.

 Ever dice onions around the campfire?
 Yeah, that’s no fun.
 Save yourself that trouble by making a camping food list and do as much prep work as you can before you ever leave the house.

 Pre-pack whatever ingredients you can to allow for improvisation on the trail.
 You’ll be thankful you have a few extra garlic cloves and that extra sprinkle of salt when you need it.

 That food you bring along is useless without the right cookware.